Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: Review Results

-When we search “Henry the Pool Guy” we see two results, one for a Trade Name (which is for sole proprietorships or partnerships) and the other for a Domestic LLC.
+When we search “Henry the Pool Guy,” we see two results, one for a Trade Name (for sole proprietorships or partnerships) and the other for a Domestic LLC.
 Assuming you searched for this business name and were forming an LLC, we would want to research this entry further, so we click on the linked number on the left side of the screen.

 Arizona business entity search results